ryanlazz16/189L-Final/website/README.md

 App.js: A simple backend written with Node.js that serves files for the website.

-index.js: mapboxGL implementation for heatmap, d3.js implementation for bar charts, and implementation of all interactive funcionality
+public/index.js: mapboxGL implementation for heatmap, d3.js implementation for bar charts, and implementation of all interactive funcionality

+public/allData.json: array of location data; each location corresponds to one object with lat, lon, numRides, month data, day of week data, and hourly data

 public/index.html: html for user interafaces and graphs